Skip to main content

 How does nicotine replacement therapy work?

-Nicotine replacement therapy (NRT) can help with the difficult withdrawal symptoms and cravings that most people say is their only reason for not giving up tobacco.
-Using NRT reduces those symptoms.
+Nicotine replacement therapy (NRT) can help with the withdrawal symptoms and cravings that most people say is their only reason for not quitting tobacco.
+Using NRT reduces these symptoms.

-Together with counseling or other support, NRT may help increase the number of smokeless tobacco users who quit, too.
+Together with counseling or other support, NRT may also help increase the number of smokeless tobacco users who quit.

 Getting the most from nicotine replacement therapy

-The US Agency for Healthcare Research and Quality states that nicotine replacement therapy (NRT) is safe for all adults who want to quit smoking except pregnant women and teens.
-Still, it’s best to discuss NRT use with your health care provider before starting it.
+It’s best for anyone to discuss NRT use with your health care provider before starting it.
 You may have medical problems that should be considered.
-When deciding whether to use NRT, the benefits of quitting tobacco must outweigh the potential health risks of NRT for each person.
+When deciding whether to use NRT, the benefits of quitting tobacco must outweigh the potential health risks for each person.

 Types of nicotine replacement therapy